andredesousa/base-docker-images/README.md

 ## Releasing

-This project uses [Maven Release Plugin](https://maven.apache.org/maven-release/maven-release-plugin/) to release a project with Maven.
+This project uses the [Maven Release Plugin](https://maven.apache.org/maven-release/maven-release-plugin/) to release a new version of the project.

 To create the first SNAPSHOT version, you must execute the commands `./mvnw release:prepare` and `./mvnw release:perform`.
 Considering a complete flow with an official release or a bugfix fix, you will need to change the MAJOR and MINOR versions of the project.
 Then, you will execute the `prepare` and `perform` command again so that these changes are inserted into your repository.

 ## Commit messages convention